cciw-uk/data-protection/01 Decisions and actions document.rst

   This should help demonstrate our good order.

-  It is also possible that it will actually demonstrate a failure to vet properly - for instance, if a reference expressed concern that the officer was not suitable, but we went ahead and let them on camp anyway, this could potentially incriminate us.
-However, in such circumstances as Christians we should prefer honesty and transparency to protecting our own interests.
-It is in the public interest that we can be held to account for our behaviour, and if there have been failings in our own organisation, we should be the first to want to admit and expose them.
+  It is also possible that the information we hold will actually demonstrate a failure to vet properly - for instance, if a reference expressed concern that the officer was not suitable, but we went ahead and let them on camp anyway, this could potentially incriminate us.
+In such cases, we might not be required to hand such information over to law enforcement, on the basis of the right against self-incrimination.

+  However, I imagine that normally in such circumstances as Christians we should prefer honesty and transparency to protecting our own interests.
+It's good that we can be held to account for our behaviour, and if there have been failings in our own organisation, we should be the first to want to admit and expose them.
 Ephesians 5:11.

 To sum up, we want to keep enough information both to defend ourselves and to cooperate as fully as we can with law enforcement investigations and legitimate